rosmed/slicer_ros2_module/docs/pages/nodes/topics.rst

-For example, if you need to create a publisher that will take a `vtkMatrix4x4` on the Slicer side and publish a `geometry_msgs::msg::PoseStamped` on the ROS side, the full SlicerROS2 node name will be `vtkMRMLROSPublisherPoseStampedNode`.
+For example, if you need to create a publisher that will take a `vtkMatrix4x4` on the Slicer side and publish a `geometry_msgs::msg::PoseStamped` on the ROS side, the full SlicerROS2 node name will be `vtkMRMLROS2PublisherPoseStampedNode`.

 To find the current list of supported publishers and subscribers, one can do: